w3security/cli/CONTRIBUTING.md

 # Contributing

-> This guide is for internal Snyk contributors with write access to this repository.
+> This guide is for internal w3security contributors with write access to this repository.
 If you are an external contributor, before working on any contributions, please first [contact support](https://support.w3security.io) to discuss the issue or feature request with us.

 ## Prerequisites